-For those that knows me well will know that I hate random lights on when I am trying to sleep and this is the tale of the motherboard that refused to turn off.
+Those that know me well will know that I hate random lights on when I am trying to sleep and this is the tale of the motherboard that refused to turn off.

-For the last few weeks I have been upgrading my PC and although it is not yet done (still need to get more RAM, new I/O panel and what not) the computer itself turns on and works fine although it a very loud device (the I/O panel has a temperature sensor on it to fix this).
+For the last few weeks, I have been upgrading my PC and although it is not yet done (still need to get more RAM, a new I/O panel and whatnot) the computer itself turns on and works fine although it is a very loud device (the I/O panel has a temperature sensor on it to fix this).

-With the upgrading now nearly being done and having it being a MUCH needed update I decided I might as well try the Final Fantasy XIV beta to see if it ran.
-It ran perfectly I really could not fault it (my review on Final Fantasy XIV will be the Playstation 3 version and will be published once the NDA expires) and after playing it with my brother for a while I decided to call it a night and go to bed.
+With the upgrading now nearly being done and having used a needed update, I decided I might as well try the Final Fantasy XIV beta to see if it ran.
+It ran perfectly I really could not fault it (my review on Final Fantasy XIV will be the Playstation 3 version) and after playing it with my brother for a while I decided to call it a night and go to bed.

 So I shut down the computer, take out the plug and then walk over to the bed when I noticed something – the motherboard light was still on.
-Thinking that it is likely just some static or something I decided to nod off thinking little of it.
-A few hours later my brother wakes me up and says.
+Thinking that it was likely just some static or something I decided to nod off thinking little of it.
+A few hours later my brother woke me up and says.

 Me: “Eh, what you mean.”